Undergraduate Ecological Careers Conference

-There is currently an exciting opportunity for 3 undergraduate student helpers to get involved in the Undergraduate Careers Conference 2018.
-The event is scheduled for Monday 12th February from 9:00 – 16:00 in Charles Darwin House, Central London.
+The Undergraduate Careers Conference is scheduled for Monday 12th February 2018 from 9:30 – 15:30 in Charles Darwin House, Central London.

 The aim of the event is to both inform and excite students interested in ecology about the career choices available to them.
-Attending the conference will be an audience of approximately 100 undergraduates, recent graduates and some postgraduates.
-If you are interested in helping to organise the 2018 conference follow the link for details on what is expected of student helpers.
+Attending the conference will be an audience of approximately 80 undergraduates, recent graduates and some postgraduates.

 The 2017 Careers Conference took place at Charles Darwin House, central London.
 This included plenaries from BES President Sue Hartley, and forensic entomologist Amoret Whitaker.
 Like the previous year, it was jam-packed with presentations and panel discussions with speakers from policy, science communication, not for profit and consultancy.
 There was an exciting, interactive afternoon of expert careers advice from CIEEM and the BES Special Interest Groups (SIGs).